Rebates list

 Interconnection Standards

 New Jersey's interconnection standards apply statewide to all electric distribution utilities, but not to the small number of municipal utilities and electric cooperatives in the state.
-The rules, first adopted in 2001, have been revised several times since their inception, most recently in May 2012.
 The current standards include the following basic provisions:

 • Systems powered by Class I renewable energy resources are eligible.
 This includes solar, wind, fuel cells powered by renewable fuels, geothermal technologies, wave or tidal action, landfill gas, anaerobic digester gas, and sustainable biomass.